Matt Morgan (comedian)

-Matthew Morgan is a British gentleman comedy writer, actor, DJ and radio presenter.

-He is best known for his work with Russell Brand, with whom he shared numerous writing credits, as well as co-hosting The Russell Brand Show on BBC Radio 2, BBC 6 Music and Radio X.
+Matthew Morgan is a British comedy writer and radio presenter.
+He is best known for his work with Russell Brand, with whom he shared numerous writing credits, as well as co-hosting The Russell Brand Show on BBC Radio 2, BBC Radio 6 Music and Radio X.

 Career

 Writing

 Morgan met Russell Brand when he was working as an intern on MTV.
 He first joined with Brand after the presenter told him he had a television show idea which was "good" and "commissioned", and that Morgan should work on it with him; Morgan later joked that neither of those things turned out to be true.
-In 2010 Matt wrote and co-performed Borked TV with comedian Rufus Hound and others, a six-part series featuring comedy voiceovers dubbed over existing television material.

 Radio

-Morgan was the co-host of The Russell Brand Show from its initial conception in 2006 on BBC 6 Music until its finish after Brand's resignation due to the prank telephone calls row.
-On the radio show, Morgan played the straight man to Brand's cheeky chappy persona, often mimicking Brand's Dot Cotton-esque accent and singing.
+Morgan was the co-host of The Russell Brand Show from its initial conception in 2006 on BBC Radio 2 until its finish following Brand's resignation due to the prank telephone calls row.
+On the radio show, Morgan played the straight man to Brand's cheeky chappy persona, often mimicking Brand's accent and singing.
 In his memoir, Booky Wook 2, Brand asserted that he and Morgan got into a row following Brand's controversial turn as the host of the 2008 MTV Video Music Awards (which the men co-wrote), and Morgan refused to return to the show.

 When Brand returned to talk radio in the Autumn of 2010, Morgan rejoined The Russell Brand Show.
-In September 2011, Morgan joined Noel Gallagher in co-hosting a show filling in for Dermot O'Leary.

-In March 2013, Morgan, along with Brand, Gallagher and Mr Gee, hosted a one-off radio show on XFM in aid of Teenage Cancer Trust.

-Morgan reunited with Brand and Mr Gee for The Russell Brand Podcast, which began in February 2015 on audioBoom.

-In February 2016, Morgan reunited with Gallagher for a one-off radio show for Absolute Radio.

-In April 2017, Morgan reunited with Russell Brand and Greg "Mr Gee" Sekweyama for a new show on Radio X. The initial contract was for a length of 6 months.
-Matt also covered Johnny Vaughan on drive, co-hosting with Gordon Smart, in late February 2019 and again in May of the same year.
-He also co-hosted with Smart on Radio X in June, August and October 2019.

-From 8 to 22 August 2021, Morgan along with Gallagher presented "The Radio X Residency" every Sunday 7pm to 9pm throughout on Radio X.
+From 8 to 22 August 2021, Morgan, along with Noel Gallagher, presented "The Radio X Residency" every Sunday on Radio X.